OrvilleChomer/electronjs-experiments/README.md

 In order to use Electron, you will need to have Node.js installed on your computer.

 #### Setting up an Electron Project:
+I am using the common method of using the command line interface to do this (CLI)...
+Don't assume though that this is the only way that this can be done.
+Anyways, the steps:
+- Create a directory for your project in a place that makes sense... this is where the code for your project is going to reside.
+-
 #### Basic Project #1: A simple App with a Window:
 #### Basic Project #2: